TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Events/Events/Recordlist/ModifyAllowedItemsEvent.rst

    It replaces the method :php:`modifyAllowedItems()` in this hook.

-This event allows extension developers to dynamically modify the the registered LinkHandlers.
+This  allows extensions to add or remove from the list of allowed link types.

 .. seealso::
    *  :ref:`modifyLinkHandlers`